milaboratory/mixcr/doc/quickstart.rst

 High quality full length IG repertoire analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the full length cDNA-based immunoglobulin repertoire analysis we generally recommend to prepare libraries with unique molecular identifiers (UMI) and sequence them using asymmetric paired-end 350 bp + 100 bp Illumina MiSeq sequencing (see `Nature Protocols paper <http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.093.html>`_).
 This approach allows to obtain long-range high quality sequencing and efficiently eliminate PCR and sequencing errors using `MiGEC software <https://milaboratory.com/software/migec/>`_.
+The resulting high quality data can be further processed by MiXCR for the efficent full length IGH or IGL repertoire extraction:

 1. Merging paired-end reads and :ref:`alignment <ref-align>`: